ArweaveTeam/arweave/README.md

 ./bin/start peer testnet-1.arweave.net peer testnet-2.arweave.net peer testnet-3.arweave.net
 ```

-We recommed you do not use your mainnet mining address on testnet.
+We recommend you do not use your mainnet mining address on testnet.
 Also, do not join the
 testnet from the mainnet machine.

 ### Starting New Weave